 You can create a VPC endpoint for the Amazon Personalize service with either the Amazon VPC console or the AWS Command Line Interface (AWS CLI).
-For more information, see Creating an interface endpoint in the Amazon VPC User Guide.
+For more information, see Access an AWS service using an interface VPC endpoint in the Amazon VPC User Guide.